Acute Liaison Team

 The Acute Liaison Team work across Nottingham University Hospitals.
 We cover the Queen's Medical Centre, City Hospital, and the Treatment Centre sites.

-Our team is made up of Learning Disability Nurses and Speech and Language Therapists.
+Our team includes Learning Disability Nurses and Speech and Language Therapists.

-- Supporting staff and patients to communicate effectively with one another.
+- Supporting clear communication between staff and patients

 How to refer